Superdanby/Blog/content/Setup a Multi-Node Local Openshift Cluster.md

 | `google.com` | one of Google's public IP, e.g. `216.58.200.46` |

 ### Disaster of 1 Master + Infra Node with `dnsmasq` and 1 Compute Node

+The DNS settings above was formed after many tries.
+Prior to that, I've met several problems with this host mapping.

+{{% admonition title="title" color="yellow" %}}
+Under Construction~
+{{% /admonition %}}